AppFolioOnboarding/tasks/tasks/11_authentication.md

 #### As an application hoster I want to add user authentication to my application.

+__Story__:

+We have done a great job providing immediate value to our customers.
+At this point they can both add and delete images, in addition to a few other features that are either completed or in the works.
+Along with a growth in our web service's popularity have come an increase in number of reports of missing images.
+Upon investigation, it turns out that the majority of delete requests are issued by only a handful of IP addresses.
+While we could blacklist those IP addresses from the delete operation, it has always been our plan to only permit the user who added an image to delete that image.
+To begin that effort we must first add the concept of a user.

+__Acceptance criteria__:
 - [ ] Users can sign up.
 - [ ] Users can log in after they've signed up.
 - [ ] Users can log out after logging in.